Nithinsarvade/lambda-addition/README.md

 # AWS Lambda: Serverless Addition Function

-This AWS Lambda function performs a simple arithmetic operation—adding two numbers.
+This AWS Lambda function performs a simple arithmetic operation adding two numbers.
 Designed for seamless integration with API Gateway, AWS SDK, or direct execution via the AWS Lambda console, it ensures high availability and scalability.

 ---